Aerospace Engineering

 The Master of Science (M.S.) program in Aerospace Engineering (AE) has 2 options.

 - The Thesis Option requires a minimum of 30 credit hours of graduate work.
-The course work includes 3 hours of math and 6 hours earned in the satisfactory completion of a thesis.
+The coursework includes 6 hours earned in the satisfactory completion of a thesis.

 - The Project Option requires a minimum of 30 hours of graduate work.
-The course work includes 3 hours of math, 24 hours of other courses, and at least 3 hours in the satisfactory completion of a project (AE 895, M.S.
-Thesis or Project).
+The coursework includes 3 hours in the satisfactory completion of a project.

 The candidate must pass a final oral examination in which the thesis or research project (results of the independent investigation) is defended and the candidate demonstrates a working knowledge in aerospace engineering.